SwannSG/reactNewComp/someNotes.md

 ```

 Notice *styles.outer* which always encapsulates the full component.
 All the sub-components will exist between the div with classname "outer".

+##Some Inline Styles Still Needed

+Sometimes inline styles are very helpful.
+If the component view depends on parameters that cannot easily be generated in plain CSS, then this is a good case for CSS.
+For example, if we wish to adapt font-size based on parent container size, there is no easy way to do this directly in CSS.